 Through the years the Marion church has been active locally and globally in spreading the gospel.
 Local efforts have included door knocking campaigns, gospel meetings, youth programs and various specially themed programs.
 The congregation has suppored various missionaries and mission programs.
 It’s major mission activity currently is the work that it is involved in in the nation of India.

 The Marion church has been involved in both benevolent and evangelistic activities for over two decades.
-In recent years the church has spear-headed the Purpose and Vision Mission, focused on the development of two children's homes there: the Fleming Tarpidu Institute (usually known as F.T.I.), in Bikkavolu, Andhre Pradesh, India is our boys’ campus.
-Also there is a girls’ campus in Tal, A.P. which is called Devuni Varamu Mission (usually known as D.V.M.), which is translated as “Gift of God.”
+In recent years the church has spear-headed the Purpose and Vision Missions, focused on the development of two children's homes there: the Fleming Tarpidu Institute (usually known as F.T.I.), in Tallapudi, Andhra Pradesh, India is our boys’ campus.
+Also there is a girls’ campus in nearby Bikkavolu, which is called Devuni Varamu Mission (usually known as D.V.M.), which is translated as “Gift of God.”